Travel Recommendations for Novelty-Seekers Like Me [Live Post]

 • Zauo Fishing Restaurant: Haven’t been yet, apparently you fish your own fish and hand it to the server to cook.

 • Muraya: Haven’t been yet.
 A quirky Kyoto bar chaotically decorated with scraps, with lots of cool lighting all over.
 Found via this video.
+Seems to be permanently closed.

 • Henn Na Hotel: Haven’t been yet, apparently animatronic dinos and robots check you in.
 They have branches all over Japan and in NY too.